arthurngyn/arthurngyn/README.md

 ### About Me
-- 🔭 I’m currently working on Game Development, PID Controllers, and Sensor Odometry
+- 🔭 I’m currently working on creating a self-driving car
-- 👨‍💻 Currently Programming Lead for FTC ARTEMIS 18715 for 3 years
-- 🤖 I love Building and Coding Robots

 ### Stats